Philosophical pessimism: Schopenhauer on suicide

+Eduard von Hartmann on suicide

+Eduard von Hartmann criticized Schopenhauer's alternative to suicide, as it still focused on the individual, even though fundamentally existence is unified, so, such ascetic mortification is even more foolish than normal suicides as it only prolongs suffering, while reaching the same end result.

+Von Hartmann argued against the practice of suicide on moral grounds.
+For him, every self-serving action is morally wrong, and because suicide does not take into account obligations towards other people but is strictly driven by egoistic considerations it is immoral.
+Suicide does not benefit the social group but actually harms it.
+This sentiment was shared by Olga Plümacher.

+Benatar on suicide

 David Benatar considers many objections against suicide, such as it being a violation of the sanctity of human life, a violation of the person's right to life, being unnatural, or being a cowardly act, to be unconvincing.
 The only relevant considerations that should be taken into account in the matter of suicide are those regarding people to whom we hold some special obligations.
 Such as, for example, our family members.
 In general, for Benatar the question of suicide is more a question of dealing with the particular miseries of one's life, rather than a moral problem per se.
 Consequently, he argues that, in certain situations, suicide is not only morally justified but is also a rational course of action.

 Benatar's arguments regarding the poor quality of human life do not lead him to the conclusion that death is generally preferable to the continuation of life.
 But they do serve to clarify why there are cases in which one's continued existence would be worse than death, as they make it explicit that suicide is justified in a greater variety of situations than we would normally grant.
 Every person's situation is different, and the question of the rationality of suicide must be considered from the perspective of each particular individual — based on their own hardships and prospects regarding the future.

 Jiwoon Hwang argued that the hedonistic interpretation of David Benatar's axiological asymmetry of harms and benefits entails promortalism — the view that it is always preferable to cease to exist than to continue to live.
 Hwang argues that the absence of pleasure is not bad in the following cases: for the one who never exists, for the one who exists, and for the one who ceased to exist.
 By "bad", we mean that it is not worse than the presence of pleasure for the one who exists.
 This is consistent with Benatar's statement that the presence of pleasure for the existing person is not an advantage over the absence of pleasure for the never existing and vice versa.